-US Pension Fund Fitness Tracker: Funded Status of Plans Improves in First Quarter of 2013
+US Pension Fund Fitness Tracker: Funded Status of Plans Improves Sharply in Second Quarter of 2013

-Turning to fixed income markets, US Treasury bonds and US credit bonds generally sold off throughout the quarter.
-Overall, the yield on 10-year US Treasury bonds increased by 9 bps, ending the quarter at 1.85%, while the yield on 30-year US Treasury bonds increased by 15 bps, ending at 3.10%.
-High-quality corporate bond credit spreads, as measured by the Barclays Capital Long Credit A+ option-adjusted spread, ended the quarter 1 bps wider.
-As a result, pension discount rates (which are based on the yield of high-quality investment grade corporate bonds) increased by approximately 10 to 15 bps.
-For the quarter, liabilities for a typical pension plan decreased by 1.6%.
+Overall, the yield on 10-year US Treasury bonds increased by 64 basis points (bps), ending at 2.49%, while the yield on 30-year US Treasury bonds increased by 40 bps, ending at 3.50%.
+High-quality corporate bond credit spreads, as measured by the Barclays Capital Long Credit A+ option-adjusted spread, ended the quarter 11 bps wider.
+As a result, pension discount rates (which are based on the yield of high-quality investment grade corporate bonds) increased, causing liabilities for a typical pension plan to decrease by 6.1%.
 (Please see disclosures for assumptions and methodology.)

 Disclosures and methodology